We offer a range of team and individual sport and recreation programs for people of any ability. Explore the options now.

 Help improve the life of a person who is blind or vision impaired.
 Making a tax deductible donation today.

-“I am an enthusiastic, passionate person who is proud to assist Blind Sports and Recreation Victoria to continue developing and promoting their programs for people with disabilities in the community,” Jason said.
-He would like to assist Blind Sports and Recreation Victoria to reach more people, especially across the metropolitan and regional areas.
+“I am an enthusiastic, passionate person who is proud to have assisted Blind Sports and Recreation Victoria to continue developing and promoting their programs for people with disabilities in the community,” Jason said.
+He would liked assisting Blind Sports and Recreation Victoria to reach more people, especially across the metropolitan and regional areas.

 Jason very much supports the inclusion of recreation alongside sports.
 “People need to have choice and control.
 Inclusion is so important in our lives.”